Quick Guide: Installing Ubuntu from a USB memory stick

 - After you have changed the boot order, save your changes and restart the computer.
 It should now start from the memory stick.

-If you have successfully booted from your memory stick, you should now be looking at the purple Ubuntu boot menu.
+If you have successfully booted from your memory stick, you should now be looking at a menu with purple background in BIOS mode or black background in UEFI mode.
 To start the Ubuntu installer:

-- Wait a few seconds and Ubuntu will start loading.
+- In BIOS mode: Wait a few seconds and Ubuntu will start loading.
 Otherwise, you can press a key and a boot menu with more options will appear.

 Press the F5 key to access universal access options like the screen reader and magnifier.

-After a minute or two, an Install window will appear.
-Select your language from the list to the left of the screen and click Install Ubuntu 10.04.
+After a few second or a minute or two (depending on your hardware), an Install window will appear.
+Select your language from the list to the left of the screen and select

 - Follow the instructions on the screen to select your country, timezone and keyboard layout.

-When you get to the Prepare disk space screen (Figure 3), choose one of the following options to determine how to put Ubuntu on your hard disk:
+When you get to the Partitioning screen (Figure 2, full size), choose one of the following options to determine how to put Ubuntu on your hard disk:

-If you want to remove Windows and replace it with Ubuntu, choose Erase and use the entire disk.
+If you want to remove Windows and replace it with Ubuntu, choose Erase disk and install Ubuntu.
 All of the files on the disk will be deleted before Ubuntu is put on it, so make sure you have backup copies of anything you wanted to keep.

-For more complicated disk layouts, choose Specify partitions manually.
+For more complicated disk layouts, choose Something Else.
 You can manually add, modify and delete disk partitions using this option.

 - Follow the rest of the instructions to choose a username and password and migrate files and settings from Windows.